Tammy Pettigrew Is Microdosing Toward Parenting Excellence

 Tammy Pettigrew (10:29):

-Um, I would say for me it’s kind of actually helped, you know, I have two kids that I’m shoveling to practices and schools, so I’m constantly driving all day long it seems.
-Um, but now with everything kind of stopped, I able to actually focus, set schedules, meet those demands without, you know, all of the hustle and bustle of, you know, motherhood and extracurricular activities.
+I would say for me it has kind of actually helped.
+I have two kids that I’m shoveling to practices and schools, so I’m constantly driving all day long it seems.
+But now with everything kind of stopped, I was able to actually focus, set schedules, meet those demands without all of the hustle and bustle of motherhood and extracurricular activities.